coderjun/randori-plugin-intellij-wiki/Lesson-12:-Services-and-Parsers.md

    This is a first version of the service.
 Later this can be evolved to have a more dynamic way to provide the path.

    Right now calling this service would return a String with the JSON data.
-That’s less than ideal so next we will introduce a compile time model and a parser to hold this data shortly.
+That’s less than ideal so next this will change to introduce a compile time model and a parser to hold this data shortly.

 12. Right click on the src package and create a new package named models.